Battle of Lützen (1813): Prelude

-In the evening of the 1st May the French had attained the following positions :Marshal Ney's III Corps was to hold the right flank around Lützen in support of the forces marching towards Leipzig and was caught by surprise.
+In the evening of the 1st May the French had attained the following positions: Marshal Ney's III Corps was to hold the right flank around Lützen in support of the forces marching towards Leipzig and was caught by surprise.
 The III Corps consisted of five infantry divisions and a cavalry brigade.
 Three of these divisions were situated around Lützen, one division in the four villages to the southeast (Kaja, Kleingörschen, Großgörschen and Rahna) and one division a mile (~1.6 km) to the west of these in Starsiedel.
 The French VI Corps under Marshal Marmont was at Rippach to the west, Bertrand's IV Corps was south of Weissenfels (Weißenfels) where the Imperial Guard was also located.
 Macdonald's XI Corps and the I Cavalry Corps were situated to the north of Lützen.

-At the allied headquarters Wittgenstein assumed that Napoleon's corps were spread out in a long column marching from Weissenfels by Lützen to Leipzig, and that his right flank was guarded only by a weak detachment at Kaja.
+At Allied headquarters, Wittgenstein assumed that Napoleon's corps were spread out in a long column marching from Weissenfels by Lützen to Leipzig, and that his right flank was guarded only by a weak detachment at Kaja.
 Wittgenstein's plan was to attack by surprise this long column on its right flank, to destroy the detachment at Kaja, to advance thence on Lützen, breaking Napoleon's line, and driving all that had passed Lützen northwards of their line of operations on to the marshes of the Elster below Leipzig.

-Wittgenstein's orders for the 2nd May were as follows :
+Wittgenstein's orders for the 2nd May were as follows:

 Blücher was to reach the Elster by 05.00 hours in two columns, the right at Storkwitz, due east of Werben, the left at Karsdorf, just north of Pegau.
 By 06.00 hours his right column was to be across the Flossgraben, near Werben, his left having already crossed half an hour earlier.
 Yorck and Berg were to follow respectively Blücher's left and right columns.
 (Note: The Russian heavy artillery was attached to Blücher) Wintzingerode was to leave three battalions and a company of light artillery to guard the defile of Zwenkau, and to watch the Elster between that place and Leipzig.
 The rest of his corps was to cover Blücher's right.
 The Russian Guard was to be at 07.00 hours at Pegau and Storkwitz, as reserve, holding the defiles at Stontzsch, Karsdorf, and Storkwitz.